IcabodeCrane/github-portfolio/README.md

 <!-- Mention you top relevant skills & interests here -->
 # WHAT I DO
-I am curious about anything related to IT from scripting & programming to networking (I am CCNA certified), with a preference for security.
+I am curious about anything related to IT from scripting & programming to networking (I am CCNA certified), with a interest for security & hacking.
 I constantly work to improve my knowledge and technical abilities.

 <!-- Section 2: List 3-4 key projects-->
 # MY PORTFOLIO